Exploring the Fair Oak Property Market

 Property Values in Fair Oak

-The Fair Oak property market reflects the high standard of living in the area, with an overall property price average of £374,902 in 2025 according to Rightmove.
-Most houses for sale in Fair Oak over the past year have been large detached properties with an average value of £475,074, while semi-detached properties sold for an average of £377,382, followed by terraced properties at £246,167.
+The Fair Oak property market reflects the high standard of living in the area, with an overall property price average of £363,582 in 2026 according to PropertyData, and based on Land Registry transactions.
+Most houses for sale in Fair Oak over the past year have been large detached properties with an average value of £466,547, while semi-detached properties sold for an average of £342,534.

 Fair Oak Rental Market Insights

-While Fair Oak doesn’t have the largest rental market, with only five properties available at the time of writing, this shows that the village is largely made up of long-term owner-occupiers.
-Creating a settled, community-focused atmosphere where many residents buy homes to live in for years.
+So, is Fair Oak a good place to invest?
+While Fair Oak doesn’t have the largest rental market, with the village largely made up of long-term owner-occupiers.
+The area has a settled, community-focused atmosphere where many residents buy homes to live in for years.

-While limited in quantity, the Fair Oak rental market still offers a diverse range of homes.
-From one and two-bedroom flats between £800 and £1,250 per month, to larger four and five-bedroom houses from £2,000 to £3,250.
+While limited in quantity, the Fair Oak rental market still offers a diverse range of homes:

-Eastleigh’s employment rate stands at 84.6% for people aged 16 to 64, well above the national average.
+Eastleigh’s employment rate stands at 84.6% for people aged 16 to 64, well above the national average, and higher than the South East average of 78.4%.
 This accessibility makes houses for sale in Fair Oak attractive for commuters who value both a peaceful setting and strong professional connections.

 Education in Fair Oak

-The residents of Fair Oak have access to a strong selection of schools, all located centrally within the village, making them easily accessible to families – this is a significant selling point, specifically for families considering moving to the area.
+The residents of Fair Oak have access to a strong selection of schools, all located centrally within the village, making them easily accessible to families, a significant selling point for families considering moving to the area, with 10% of pupils in the area achieve a strong pass in reading, writing, and maths, compared to a 7.42% national average, and 38% achieve 5+ GCSEs compared to the 30.02% national

 For younger children, options include Bright Horizons Nursery and Fair Oak Infant School.
-For primary and secondary school, Fair Oak Junior School and Wyvern College each possess a “Good” rating from Ofsted.
+For primary and secondary school, Fair Oak Junior School, The King’s School and Wyvern College each possess a “Good” rating from Ofsted.
 High-quality education options add real appeal for families looking at Fair Oak houses for sale.

 Regeneration and Development Projects